ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

 = 0.5
-* improved plain option: googleapis are no longer loaded unless admin
+* improved "plain" option: google-apis are no longer loaded for a common user but only if admin user logged in
 * reverse geocoding now uses the website language for the texts being shown and locally stored

 = 0.4.2 =